Learn how to make the Stitch of Luck Craft Kit by Apostrophe S. An easy DIY craft tutorial idea for St. Patrick’s Day Decor.

 Do you decorate for St. Patrick’s Day?
 I must be honest, I usually don’t, but when I saw this stitched green shamrock I couldn’t resist!

 This fun decor item is actually an Apostrophe S Craft Kit called Stitch of Luck.
 The cost of the kit is $22 and comes with most everything you need so this lucky piece of art is ready to hang and display in no time!
+Sorry, this kit is no longer available.

 Supplies Used: Some links may be too similar items when exact items couldn’t be found online.